Lehigh Valley Transit Company: Philadelphia Division

-The Lehigh Valley Transit Company (LVT) formed in 1905.
+Lehigh Valley Transit Company (LVT) formed in 1905.
 It acquired the existing Lehigh Valley Traction Company, and the new owners started rebuilding of the existing trolley lines and acquisition of interurban cars.
 In 1912–13, and again in 1925, LVT upgraded track and rerouted lines by building private right of way between some towns, including Quakertown to Souderton, where track was at the side of rural roads and had made frequent 90-degree turns at road intersections causing slow operation.
-At Wales Junction on the original Chestnut Hill line, a totally new route was constructed northward to Lansdale and southward to Norristown beyond which trolleys would run on the third rail Philadelphia and Western to the Philadelphia subway terminal at 69th Street Terminal in Upper Darby Township.
+At Wales Junction on the original Chestnut Hill line, a totally new route was constructed northward to Lansdale and southward to Norristown, beyond which trolleys would run on the third rail Philadelphia and Western to the Philadelphia subway terminal at 69th Street Terminal in Upper Darby Township.
 This allowed LVT passengers to change to the Philadelphia transportation system.
-This Allentown to Norristown route was named the Liberty Bell Line.
+This Allentown-to-Norristown route was named the Liberty Bell Line.

-The LVT's Allentown to Philadelphia division operating to 1951 is considered the last of the eastern U.S. single track, town street to side of road rural countryside hill and dale interurban trolleys in the United States along with the Hagerstown and Frederick and the West Penn Railways of Western Pennsylvania, although the Springfield to Media end of the present day 100-year-old Upper Darby Township to Media former Red Arrow trolley line, which is now SEPTA Route 101, has some of these same characteristics.
+LVT's Allentown to Philadelphia division operating to 1951 is considered the last of the eastern U.S. single track, town street to side of road rural countryside hill and dale interurban trolleys in the United States along with the Hagerstown and Frederick and the West Penn Railways of Western Pennsylvania, although the Springfield-to-Media end of the present day 100-year-old Upper Darby Township-to-Media former Red Arrow trolley line, which is now SEPTA's Media–Sharon Hill Line, has some of these same characteristics.